nationalarchives/tdr-prototype-mvc/README.md

 ## Run the project

-You will need several configuration values from AWS:
+You will need several configuration values:

+- AWS configuration:
   - A [Cognito client app][cognito-app] ID and secret
   - An access key and secret key for an IAM user who has permission to view users of the Cognito user pool.
 For this prototype, you can use your developer keys
+- Several keys to use for cryptographic signing.
+In development, these can be any string value.
+In deployed environments, they should be a unique random key.

 [cognito-app]: https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html

+### Command line

 Run sbt, filling in the environment variable values: